gusrapaiva/gusrapaiva/README.md

  🌱 I’m currently learning **Python and Laravel**

- 👾 I'm currebntly working for M-team developing Mind-Pass
+ 👾 I'm currently working for M-team, developing Mind-Pass

  💼 I’m currently looking for a job